We earn commissions if you shop through the links below. Read more

 Adria – The first chapter of my book, Solved!
 Curing Your Medical Insurance Problems was sent to HBO in 1995 because one of my doctors told me, “You should do a movie about everything you’ve been through in your life.”
 My other book is coming out hopefully on Valentine’s Day, with the same coauthor — Douglas Winslow Cooper.
 I never imagined myself ever writing a book, ever.
 I never imagined that I would be filmed on CBS and would receive the WCBS Women’s Achievement Award.
 So many things have happened in this time period that were never planned.
 It was a total shocker to me.

 But it all comes from one thing.
 I was very sick at the age of eleven and a half in 1965.
 I was in school, I got sick, and someone walked me down the hall.
 I sat in a chair and went into a coma.
 My father comes two hours later to get me, and he’s driving me home and realizes, “Oh, my God, she can’t talk.
 She can walk, but she can’t talk.”
 Then he turned around and drove me to the hospital.
 I wake up ten hours later in the hospital, looking at the cross on the wall, thinking, “Where am I?”
 To the right was the rabbi from my synagogue, and to the left was my parents.
 I’m thinking, “Holy cow, what’s happening?”

 Did you ever see The Wizard of Oz?

-Dorothy comes out of her dream and sees all her parents and the people who work for the farm.
+Dorothy comes out of her dream and sees all her parents and the people who work on the farm.
 That’s how I felt.
 I wake up, and I see these people around me.
-It was all caused by an insect bite, an insect bit a horse carrying encephalitis.
+It was all caused by an insect bite.
+An insect bit a horse carrying encephalitis.
 It then bites me, and I get encephalitis.
 From the brain damage, I lived with epilepsy for almost 25 years until they took that damaged area out of my brain.

 I was lucky to be alive.
 But every time I think about the story, I think of what I do now, where I help people every day.
-It took a long time from the surgery until I opened this business.
+It took a long time from the surgery to opening this business.
 The surgery was in ‘89, and I opened this business about 14 years ago.
 But all the things that went on after the surgery until I opened my business 14 years ago were all up the ladder.
 After the surgery, I kept on learning things, and I kept on using them to help myself and others.

 Branding Insight: Decoding the Choice of “MedWise”